andrqxa/A2-oberon/README.md

 ## Build Server

 The previously existing build-server is being replaced by the CI/CD pipeline in this gitlab.
 Currently, the pipeline builds the binaries for each commit in a zip file.
 The zip-files comprise the most-recent binaries and can be downloaded from the pipeline artifacts.
-More will follow.
+More tests will follow.